SanjaySinghRajpoot/YT_fetch_api/readme.md

 - Go the project through the terminal and install all dependencies by using typing `pip install -r requirements.txt` in the terminal
 - Run the server using `python mange.py runserver`

+# key features

+- multiple API keys so that if quota is exhausted on one, it automatically uses the next available key.
+- Entire application can be delpoyed with the help of docker

 ## Screenshots
 ![homepage](Assets/homepage.png)